How you import from and export to Switzerland.

 You should check with the appropriate customs authorities regarding your trade between the UK and Switzerland.
-In particular, the rules of origin agreed under the UK-Switzerland trade agreement are scheduled to be reviewed no later than 30 months from the date of the trade agreement coming into force.
+In particular, the rules of origin agreed under the UK-Switzerland trade agreement are scheduled to be reviewed no later than 30 months from 1 January 2021.

 Using materials and/or processing from other countries in your exports to Switzerland

 If both the UK and Switzerland has an agreement with one of the other countries listed in the Rules of Origin Protocol, you can continue using materials, and in some cases, processing from that country in your exports to Switzerland.